HomeBusinessB2B E-commerce: The Consumerization of Wholesale Buying

 • Decades of custom code that nobody fully understands anymore

-• Business processes that are hardcoded into the system
+• Business processes hardcoded into the system

-• Staff who know the old system inside-out and resist change
+• Staff who know the old system inside out and resist change

 • The risk of disrupting operations during migration